SpiritOfYoink/dotfiles/README.txt

 # TO INSTALL:

 Step 1: Install NixOS using a graphical installer.
+Choose a temporary password, login automatically, and reuse password for administrator.
 Select no desktop when prompted.
-Do not restart.

 Step 2: Before rebooting, use the live CD to navigate to the new volume.
 Under /etc/nixos, edit configuration.nix.